Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Community and People

-Malita is the oldest community in the province.
-Malita’s existence dates back scores of years before its formal creation as municipality on November 17, 1936.
-Records show that Malita must have existed long before the passage of the Philippine Commission Act, the Laws of the Moro Province that mentioned Malita in Section 1 of Act No. 164 dated December 10, 1904.
-Through the said Act it is presumed that it existed as a barrio of Santa Cruz long before the coming of the Americans to Davao.
-Executive Order No. 64 issued by President Manuel L. Quezon officially created Malita into a municipality.
-Marcelino Maruya, from whom the town of Don Marcelino was named after, was the first appointed municipal mayor.
+Malita’s existence dates back scores of years before its formal creation as a municipality on November 17, 1936.
+Records show that Malita must have existed long before the passage of the Acts-Laws of the Moro Province that mentioned Malita in Section 1 of Act No. 164 dated December 10, 1904.
+Through the said act it is presumed that it existed as Barrio long before the coming of Americans to Davao.
+Executive No. 64 issued by President Manuel L. Quezon officially created Malita as municipality.
+The name ‘’Malita’’ is a derivation from the Spanish word ‘’Maleta’’ which means suitcase.
+It is said that purportedly Don Mariano Peralta, a retired veteran Spanish-American War who ventured into the place, decided to live on the vast, fertile plain across the river.
+One day while bodily fording the deep and swift river with his suitcase and other belongings in hand, the force of the current overwhelmed his perilous balance and got swept by the water consequently losing his grip on the suitcase.
+His frantic shouts of ‘’Maleta, Maleta’’ attracted the attention of the bathing natives who after realizing the situation promptly responded and retrieved the vanishing suitcase.
+Hardly forgetting the shouts of Peralta, the natives later

 Manobo